 The following year Lessing published her first novel, The Grass Is Singing.
-This was considered the first work in her Communist phase (19441956).
+This was considered the first work in her Communist phase (1944-1956).
 It was not until 1962 that her breakthrough work, The Golden Notebook was published.
 Critics consider this work part of her psychologic phase (1956-1969) and a feminist classic.
-But Lessing prefers not to characterize herself as a feminist author.
+But Lessing preferred not to characterize herself as a feminist author.
 She noted that feminists "want people to make oversimplified statements about men and women."

 Over twenty years later, she tried to publish two novels under the pseudonym Jane Somers.
-She was eventually successful; The Diary of a Good Neighbor was released in both England and the US in 1983, and If the Old Could was released the following year.
+She was eventually successful; The Diary of a Good Neighbor was released in both England and the U.S. in 1983, and If the Old Could was released the following year.
 Both novels have since been republished under Lessing's name.
 The last phase of Lessing's career is usually called the Sufi.
 The novels of this last phase, which Lessing calls "space fiction," were less popular among literary critics.
 Yet Lessing also attended the 1987 World Science Fiction Convention as the Writer Guest of Honor.
-She also names the Canopus in Argos novels as her most important works.
+She also named the Canopus in Argos novels as her most important works.

 Though Lessing declined damehood, she did accept an appointment as a Companion of Honour (1999) for "conspicuous national service."
 The Royal Society of Literature also named her a Companion of Literature.
 But by far Lessing's greatest honor came in 2007, when she was awarded the Nobel Prize in Literature.
-Only the eleventh woman to win that prize, Lessing was also the oldest winner of the prize at that time--and the third oldest Nobel laureate in any category.
+Only the eleventh woman to win that prize, Lessing was also the oldest winner of the prize at that time and the third oldest Nobel laureate in any category.
 Lessing used her acceptance speech (which she titled On Not Winning the Nobel Prize) to explore the evolution of storytelling and literature and to draw attention to global inequalities.
-She published the lecture as a limited edition to raise money for children made vulnerable by HIV/AIDS.
+She published the lecture as a limited edition to raise money for children affected by HIV/AIDS.